Photo via @BenSimons28

 When women speak out on sexism and male violence, we deal with the consequences.
 Men retaliate by stalking, harassing, and threatening us for the crime of being feminist (or just female) in public.
 The most common accusation from “men’s-rights” reactionaries is that feminists have all the power in the world.
 We’re the real haters, and we’re stealing away men’s rights and freedoms and everything they enjoy.

 We know men are inferior, suitable only for slave labour, cannon fodder, and forced breeding.
 Our worldwide feminist domination plan has five secret weapons to keep them in their place and slap them down when they get uppity.

 Secret Weapon #1.
 Name the behaviour.
 Whether it’s misogyny, homophobia, racism, or ableism, calling it out will cause the target male’s brain to explode.

-For a privileged dude, a woman who publicly disagrees with him or calls him out is committing a human rights violation equivalent to being castrated and curb-stomped by a platoon of hairy-legged lesbians.
+According to male supremacists, a woman who publicly criticizes them is committing a human rights violation equivalent to being castrated and curb-stomped by a platoon of hairy-legged lesbians.
 The mildest insults fester for months.
 (We know this because they never shut up about it.)
 This tactic works with total strangers on Twitter just as well as close relatives and significant others.
 Such is the power of feminist words!